This piece was originally published on October 21, 2019, and was updated on October 26, 2022.

 So, using Ratehub.ca’s mortgage affordability calculator, you would first start by inputting your income.
 Next, you would input any debts you may have (debt levels impact your mortgage affordability) and living costs (property tax, heating costs, and condo fees).
 Don’t worry, if you’re unsure what your expected living costs are, the intuitive calculator can estimate those for you.

 To do this, you’ll need to know how much you plan to put down as a down payment.
-We’ll assume you’ve got the required 20% — in this case $114,281 — so that you can avoid paying mortgage default insurance.
+We’ll assume you’ve got the required 20% — in this case $100,984 — so that you can avoid paying mortgage default insurance.
 You’ll also need to have an idea about what kind of mortgage you want and what rate you might qualify for.
-For our purposes, we’ll assume you want a five-year fixed rate and can qualify for the best mortgage rate in Canada.
-Which, at press time, is 2.49%.
-We’ll also assume an amortization of 30 years.
+For our purposes, we’ll assume you want a 5-year fixed rate and can qualify for the best mortgage rate in Canada.
+Which, at press time, is 5.19%.
+We’ll also assume an amortization period of 30 years.
+If you wanted to specifically see how different amortization period lengths might affect your monthly payments over time, you can also use our amortization calculator to help you test out different amortization scenarios.

 And that’s what makes a mortgage affordability calculator in Canada so useful: They can give you an educated idea about how much house you can afford and what it will cost you up-front and monthly.
 But, they aren’t perfect.
 So we’ve put together a handy pro/con list for you.